Shaw ruled out for month after Solskjaer slams 'absolute joke' of Man Utd fixture schedule | Goal.com

 Shaw ruled out for month after Solskjaer slams 'absolute joke' of Man Utd fixture schedule

-Luke Shaw has been ruled out for at least a month with a hamstring injury he picked up in the 3-1 win against Everton at the weekend.
+Luke Shaw has been ruled out for at least a month with a hamstring injury he picked up in Manchester United's 3-1 win against Everton at the weekend.

 The left-back was replaced by Axel Tuanzebe in the 67th minute having picked up a knock.
 Following an assessment, the club have now confirmed that he faces four weeks on the sidelines to recover.